PREPROCESS DATA BY TEXT SIMILARITY

 Threshold: [Optional] This parameter is only active when removing unwanted words.
 It defines the minimum level of similarity between words to be removed from each text entry in your dataset and the predefined list of unwanted words.

-If running Category #1 functions, click an empty cell where you would like your results to be displayed.
+This step is only for Group A functions: Click an empty cell where you would like your results to be displayed.
 This cell should be in any sheet inside that same workbook.

 Click "Normalize text entries".

 Remove diacritical marks: This removes all diacritical marks from text entries.